Sig Mejdal

+Early life and education

 Sig Mejdal grew up in San Jose, California.
 His mother was a nurse and his father was a career army officer.
-In his youth, Mejdal played little league baseball for six years.
+In his youth, Mejdal played little league baseball for six years during his youth.
 He was a fan of the Oakland A's and a member of the Society for American Baseball Research.
+Mejdal also developed an early interest in baseball statistics at that time.

-According to UC Davis magazine, Sig Mejdal was "fascinated with the stats on the backs of baseball cards."
-Mejdal graduated from University of California, Davis with bachelor's degrees in mechanical engineering and aeronautical engineering.
-He later earned master's degrees in operations research and cognitive psychology from San Jose State University.
+He graduated from University of California, Davis with bachelor's degrees in mechanical engineering and aeronautical engineering.
+Mejdal later earned master's degrees in operations research and cognitive psychology from San Jose State University.
 While attending college in the late 1980s, he worked as a blackjack dealer at High Sierra in Lake Tahoe.

+Career

-After graduating from UC Davis in 1989, Mejdal worked for Lockheed Martin's satellite operations unit at the Onizuka Air Force Station.
-Mejdal's interest in baseball was recreational until 2003, when Moneyball inspired him to consider pursuing a career in sabermetrics.
-He attended the Winter Meetings in search for a job in baseball, but ended up working for NASA as a biomathematician in the Fatigue Countermeasures Group.
+After graduating from UC Davis in 1989, Mejdal worked for NASA and Lockheed Martin's satellite operations unit at the Onizuka Air Force Station.
+Mejdal's interest in baseball was recreational until 2003, when the book Moneyball inspired him to consider pursuing a career in sabermetrics.
+He attended the Winter Meetings in search for a job in baseball, didn’t get a job, and continued to work at NASA as a biomathematician in the Fatigue Countermeasures Group.
 Mejdal studied sleep patterns of astronauts on the International Space Station in order to optimize their sleep schedules.

-While working for NASA, Mejdal had a side job as the chief quantitative analyst for Sam Walker's fantasy baseball team Streetwalkers Baseball Club, which was participating in the Tout Wars competition's "Battle of the Experts."
+While working for NASA, Mejdal took a side job as the chief quantitative analyst for Sam Walker's fantasy baseball team Streetwalkers Baseball Club, which was participating in the Tout Wars competition's "Battle of the Experts."
 The fantasy team would later become the subject of Walker's book: Fantasyland: A Sportswriter's Obsessive Bid to Win the World's Most Ruthless Fantasy Baseball.